IgnasiBosch/electricity-consumption-app/README.md

 `$ make run`

+Check make options for testing, CI, etc

 #### Summary

-This task is designet to be fun ( i hope ), educational and help ussess few areas of engineeting.
+This task is designed to be fun ( i hope ), educational and help ussess few areas of engineering.
 I do understand that people are busy and that's why I will leave it to you how much you want to work on it before you will send task.
 I am also open for alterations if you will find something that you would like to play around - but in this case please come back to me and ask.

 Any feedback is welcome.